What Is the Difference Between APHA and NAHAC?

 While both organizations serve the profession of health advocacy, they have different missions, and can help you in different ways.

-Why not join both organizations to optimize your chances for a successful advocacy career?
+Many advocates join both organizations to optimize their chances for establishing a successful, independent practice.

 NAHAC is the National Association of Healthcare Advocacy Consultants, and is open to anyone with an interest in health advocacy.

 - NAHAC is focused on advocacy expertise itself: the standards for health advocates, such as the advocacy services needed by clients, best practices, ethics – all aspects of advocacy and advocacy skill enhancement.